balayher/RoleListGenerator/README.md

 - Do you want Coven in the Any pool? *(default: yes)*
 - Do you want to use the custom roles added by the ISFL community?
 If not, you will only get standard Town of Salem roles. *(default: yes)*
 - Do you want to number the roles in the final role list? *(default: yes)*
 - Do you want the rolelist to be written to roles.txt?
-If not, they will be printed directly to the terminal. *(default: no)*
+If not, they will be printed directly to the terminal (note that this will overwrite your current roles.txt file). *(default: no)*

 You will also be asked if you want to ban any role.
 Each role must be separated by a space.
 Any role with multiple words must have a _ connecting the words (i.e. 'Coven_Leader').
 Turncoat will need it's corresponding faction specified (i.e. 'Turncoat(Mafia)' or 'Turncoat(Coven)').
 If you don't want any roles banned, you may leave this blank.
 Banned roles may override any guaranteed option chosen.